-Jagadhri is renowned for the brass utensils, sheets, coils, strips and also Aluminium & Stainless steel utensils, there are about 150 to 200 brass and aluminium industries in the cluster.
+Jagadhri is renowned for the brass utensils, sheets, coils, strips and also Aluminium & Stainless steel utensils, there are about 175 brass and aluminium industries in the cluster.
 The brass & copper sheets, strips, coils and aluminium utensils produced in Jagadhri cluster are renowned in the country.
 The main raw materials are brass, copper and aluminium scrap is being procured from local agents.

-The cost of energy as a percentage of manufacturing cost varies anywhere between 3 to 5% in the cluster.
+The cost of energy as a percentage of manufacturing cost varies anywhere between 3% to 5%.
 Majority of the industries located in Jagadhri uses coke and furnace oil as energy in process for pit melting and a very few units are using electricity for wood gasifiers for melting.
 Pit melting process requires large amount of thermal energy, inducing a high share of energy cost.
 The energy cost is next to the raw materials cost.